War in Ukraine. Putin prepares commemorative military parade. NATO reacts - 04/10/2022

 For Secretary General Jeans Stoltemberg, NATO needs a “standing army” on eastern borders.

 QUICK CLOTH.
-Putin has already fixed the “deadline” on May 9.
+Putin has already set the “deadline” on May 9.
 And copying the old Soviet style, he prepares a big military parade in Moscow.